lmorchard/blog.lmorchard.com/posts/2016-11-11-heartbroken.md

 > Is it kind?

-I don’t remember where that came from - probably attributed to whomever sounded wisest at the time the meme was slapped together.
+I don’t remember where I picked that up - probably attributed to whomever sounded wisest at the time the meme was slapped together.
 Whatever the source, I’ve asked myself those three questions each time I’ve been tempted to break my social media fast over the past few days.

 And, so far, I haven’t liked the answers.